Best Mac screenshot apps in 2026

 What should I compare before switching tools?

-Compare capture speed, long screenshot support, OCR quality, GIF recording, annotation, search, export and privacy posture.
+Compare capture speed, long screenshot support, OCR quality, GIF recording, annotation, search, export, clipboard support, screenshot history and privacy posture.

 Related guides